Fleckism/SecurityPlus/My notes.md

 #vulnerability : is a weakness which can be exploited by a threat actor

 # implement
-#implement:  Put a decision or plan into effect
+#implementations:  Put a decision or plan into effect